28 Things Not to Miss in San Francisco | San Francisco Travel

 A group taking photos at the Golden Gate Bridge

-Not to Miss in San Francisco
+28 Things Not to Miss in San Francisco

 San Francisco is small but mighty.
 While the city is “big” in terms of attractions and amenities, it is geographically small—only 49 square miles.
 That makes it very easy to see and do a great many things in a short period of time.
+See iconic landmarks such as the Golden Gate Bridge and PIER 39, or tour one of our iconic neighborhoods such as the Mission District or Castro.
+The choice is yours.

-Here is a suggested list of 28 things not to miss in San Francisco on your next visit.
+Here is a list of 28 things not to miss in San Francisco on your next visit.

-Cross the Golden Gate Bridge
+Visit the Golden Gate Bridge

-Ride A Cable Car
+Ride a San Francisco Cable Car

 Cable cars have been transporting people around San Francisco since the late 19th century.
 The cars run on tracks and are moved by an underground cable along three routes.
 Their familiar bells can be heard ringing from blocks away.
-Each one-way trip ($8) will provide spectacular views of the city’s celebrated hills and an exhilarating ride.
+Each one-way trip ($9) will provide spectacular views of the city’s celebrated hills and an exhilarating ride.

-Alcatraz, the notorious former prison, is located on an island of the same name in the middle of San Francisco Bay.
+Alcatraz, the notorious former prison, is located on the island of the same name in the middle of San Francisco Bay.
 Some of the United States’ most notorious criminals were incarcerated there.
 Though several tried, no inmate ever made a successful escape from “The Rock.”

 The prison was closed in the 1960s and stories about Alcatraz are legendary.
 A visit to Alcatraz today is fascinating.
 Recorded cell-house tours are available, allowing visitors to learn about the prison as they explore the buildings and grounds.